mmistakes/minimal-mistakes/_posts/2016-01-01-process-of-learning-new-things.md

 I don't value intelligence or abilities much.
 You can code depth-first-search in Python in 10 minutes?
 Good for you!
 Rather, I value the process by which you are learning new things and challenging yourselves.
 I try to understand whether the software that runs in your head will be able to quickly get up to speed to solve the most important problems that face us.
 I try to gauge the extent.
 If you have 10 minutes and can concentrate on watching an animated video, I think it will be worth your time (it was valuable for me): https://www.youtube.com/watch?v=Yl9TVbAal5s&feature=youtu.be

-In a subsequent post, I explore a framework I'm proposing for evaluating the strenght of a team member.
+In a subsequent post, I explore a framework I'm proposing for evaluating the strength of a team member.